So, my lovely. You have decided to go vegan. That is the most beautiful thing I have ever heard.

 - Watch Earthlings and see the horrors animal have to go through.
 Trust me, seeing this documentary is necessary when you go vegan.
 It helps you not go back in times of cravings and pressure from others.
 It is very graphic and very horrible, but knowing the truth gives you the power to transform the lives of many animals that have to suffer every single second of the day.

 - Read How Not to Die by Dr Michael Greger.
 Just please do it.
 It is the holy book of plant-based nutrition and it will help you stay healthy and full of energy on this compassionate journey.

-- Buy B12 pills or a spray or something.
-But you need to take B12, okay hun?
+- Buy B12 pills or a spray.
+You need to take B12, okay hun?
 When you read How Not to Die, you will know what B12 is and why you need it, so another good reason to really take time and read the book in the following weeks.

 - Watch Cowspiracy and learn about how much good you will be doing for our planet with your new lifestyle.

 - Stop being afraid of carbs and carb up.
 You need to start eating more now.
 The myth that potatoes and rice are bad for you has to be stopped and forgotten because people are literally starving themselves out of fear of getting fat.

 - Find vegan organizations in your city (or country) and get in touch with them.
 Or simply follow them on social media to know what’s new.
 It truly helps knowing there are groups of vegans near you that you can connect with.